-Staff, Resident and Guest Artist Bios
+Staff & Resident Artist Bios

 Read more about the folks who keep GCR running in the bios below.

-Casey Fern (Technical Director) is a builder, teacher, designer, stage manager, and performer.
-He has stage managed with New Conservatory Theatre Center and Wily West Productions.
-He regularly designs the sets and lighting for all drama productions at Oakland Technical High School where he leads the technical theatre arts program.
+Casey Fern (Technical Director) is a teacher, builder, designer, and stage manager.
+He currently teaches beginning drama and stagecraft at Oakland Technical High School, where he also leads the Tech Techies after school program.
 Casey has been the Technical Director for Gritty City Repertory Youth Theatre since it's beginnings in 2012.
+Casey has stage managed professionally with New Conservatory Theatre Center in addition to performing with NCTC's YouthAware program.
 Originally from Hawaii, Casey now lives in Alameda with his lovely wife Colleen Egan and their son Owen.
 He holds a B.A. in Theatre from Seattle University.

 Brittany Mellerson (Lighting Designer) is an East coast native and a graduate of Point Park University’s Conservatory Program, with a BFA in Theatrical Lighting & Sound design.
 Brittany is the resident lighting designer for Lamplighters Music Theatre.
 Recent credits include lighting design for the revival of Roger Grunwald’s The Obligation, the 2018 PlayGround Festival of New Works (Best of PlayGround 22, Bright Shining Sea, Scapegoat), The Gondoliers and Pirates of Penzance with Lamplighters, Graveyard Shift with SF Playhouse’s Sandbox Series, the 45th Annual Telluride Film Festival and Seen/By Everyone with Theatre of Yugen.
-Up Next: Solofest PlayGround at Potrero Stage, a Bay Area tour of Princess Ida with Lamplighters Music Theatre & EVERYBODY at Stanford University.

 Mahnaz Salvador (Vocal Coach) is an actor, dancer, and vocalist of multi-cultural descent, including African-American, Native-American, Irish, German, Spanish, and Persian.
 Born in Phoenix, Arizona, she grew up in North Oakland and graduated from Oakland Technical High School.
 Her artistic career started at the age of 4 when her great grandmother bought her a grand piano.
 As a youth, she also trained in ballet, jazz, tap, and gymnastics, and early on realized her passions lay in singing and dance.
-At the age of 12, she sang and danced with In Living Color, then went on to dancing in music videos and write songs for local artists.
+At the age of 12, she sang and danced with In Living Color, then went on to dance in music videos and write songs for local artists.
 She started recording music at the age of 16, and played an extra in the movie Made in America.
 Since then, Mahnaz has continued both performing and teaching in the areas of dance, vocals, and gymnastics.
 You can find Mahnaz’s vocal work on Sound Cloud at Persiaentertainment, Mahnaz Salvador.
 Want to save your voice?
 Here's a link to Mahnaz's favorite vocal remedy - Singer's Tea!